StrandCC/Strand-Custom-Commands/Commands/Utility Commands/readme.md

 * `?owner` - Sends a message to the server owner via DMs.
 * `?panel` - Links to a specific module on the dashboard.
 List of modules: `autoroles`, `customcommands`, `moderation`, `music`, `autoresponder`, `tags`, `actionlog`, `announcements`, `automessage` & `automod`.
 * `?pindmods` - Pings the moderators with a message.
 Requires two roles: `Trusted` & `Moderator` and one channel: `#mod-pings`.
 * `?status` - Checks the status of the specified user.
+* `?superclean` -  Removes all Dyno command triggers and responses from the channel.

 Currently Bugged:
 * `?pomodoro` - Sets a [Pomodoro Timer](https://francescocirillo.com/pages/pomodoro-technique) for the user.